Expand your portfolio with a buy to let mortgage

 If you don’t want to worry about renewing your mortgage for some time, choose a 5 or 10 year mortgage (but pick a deal with a low early repayment charge or exit fee, just in case your circumstances change and you need to remortgage or sell your BTL property earlier than intended).

 Tracker mortgages are variable rate mortgages that fluctuate according to the Bank of England’s base rate.
 Opt for this type of product, and your interest rate will be set at a margin above the base rate.
-It will go up and down depending on across-the-board interest rate changes.
+Your interest rates will go up and down depending on across-the-board interest rate changes.

-Most lenders will cap their tracker mortgages so that your payments will never become unmanageable; others will collar them to ensure the rate cannot go below a minimum level.
+Most lenders will cap their tracker mortgages so that your payments will never become unmanageable; others will collar them to ensure that interest rates cannot go below a minimum level.

 The early repayment charges associated with tracker Buy to Let mortgages tend to be lower, so they are a great option if you want a little more flexibility from your deal.